nuxt-modules/sanity/docs/content/en/helpers/images.md

 ## Using @sanity/image-url

-If the `SanityContent` helper doesn't cover your needs, you can use [the `@sanity/image-url` package](https://github.com/sanity-io/image-url).
+If the `SanityImage` helper doesn't cover your needs, you can use [the `@sanity/image-url` package](https://github.com/sanity-io/image-url).
 One way to add it to your Nuxt project is through a plugin:

 ```js{}[plugins/sanity-image-builder.js]
 import imageUrlBuilder from '@sanity/image-url'